jimhigson/oboe.js/writing/main/3_Background.md

 Marshalling/ de-marshalling.
 Benefits and the problems that it causes.
 Allows one model to be written out to XML or JSON

-Big/small message problem and granularity.
-With small: http overhead.
-With big: not all may be needed.

-Javascript as mis-understood language (CITE: Crockford) - list features available.

-(correctly, ECMAScript) Misleadingly named after Java as a marketing ploy when Java was a new technology (CITE) - in true more similar to Scheme or Lisp but with Java or C inspired syntax.

 Anatomy of a SOA client
 -----------------------